 - you have heartburn most days for 3 weeks or more

 - you also have other symptoms, like food getting stuck in your throat, frequently being sick, or losing weight for no reason

 A GP can provide stronger treatments and help rule out any more serious causes of your symptoms.

 Treatment for heartburn and acid reflux from a GP

 If you have acid reflux, a GP may prescribe a medicine called a proton pump inhibitor (PPI) that reduces how much acid your stomach makes.

 Go back to the GP if your symptoms return after stopping your medicine.
 You may need a long-term prescription.

 Tests and surgery for heartburn and acid reflux

 If medicines do not help or your symptoms are severe, a GP may refer you to a specialist for:

 - tests to find out what's causing your symptoms, such as a gastroscopy (where a thin tube with a camera inside it is passed down your throat)

-- an operation on your stomach to stop acid reflux (laparoscopic fundoplication)
+- surgery on your stomach or food pipe (oesophagus) to stop acid reflux

 Page last reviewed: 09 September 2020